omni3853-hash/nkotb/FORGOT_PASSWORD_FLOW.md

 # Forgot Password Flow Documentation

-This document describes the complete forgot password implementation for the CelBookings application.
+This document describes the complete forgot password implementation for the premiertalentagency application.

 ## Overview